 University is your opportunity to gain technical knowledge, hands on skills, and valuable experience.

-6 great ways to meet new people passionate about space, learn new skills and boost your CV!
+Six great ways to meet new people who are passionate about space, learn new skills and boost your CV!

 Of a graduate scientist at Dstl